-We've already covered the basic of what the new MATS means for your environmental management efforts.
-You can read the article here.
+We've already covered the basics of what the new MATS means for your environmental management efforts.
 Today we're going to examine not what you have to report, but how.

 Yes, the MATS regulations specifically require you to use the EPA's online Electronic Reporting Tool (ERT) named CEDRI (Compliance & Emissions Data Reporting Interface) whenever you submit any form of MATs compliance documentation.
 That's not just your air emissions quantifications, but also your continuous emissions monitoring stats, performance test results, and compliance notifications.

 So why is the EPA deliberately shifting away from hard copy report submissions?

 In the final ruling they give these reasons:

 - Electronic reporting is already a common element of modern life (they give the example of electronic banking and income taxes), so it makes sense to keep environmental reporting up to date with available technology.